-An outstanding example of the difference one dedicated person can make, Frances Wisebart Jacobs, known as Colorado’s “Mother of Charities,” was the driving force behind the concept of today’s United Way, the founder of a major medical institution, an educator and an important philanthropist.
+An outstanding example of the difference one dedicated person can make, Frances Wisebart Jacobs, known as Colorado’s “Mother of Charities,” was the driving force behind the concept of today’s United Way and a free hospital for tuberculosis victims.

-Jacobs is the only woman among the 16 pioneers honored with stained glass portraits in the Colorado Capitol Rotunda.
+Jacobs is the only woman among the 16 Colorado pioneers honored with stained glass portraits in the State Capitol Rotunda.